Ray784/ds-algo/README.md

 # programming
 All DS required for competitive programming

-1. SegmentTree - for min and max queries
+1. SegmentTree - for range queries
 2. BitTrie - a trie of bits finding the max-xor value
 3. FloydWarshall - all pairs shortest path
 4. FordFulkerson - max Flow